Judge drops Kirby Smith cold case murder charges; Rebecca Haynie, Donald Keith Phillips can’t be prosecuted - NewsBreak

 Judge drops Kirby Smith cold case murder charges; Rebecca Haynie, Donald Keith Phillips can’t be prosecuted

-COLUMBUS, Ga. ( WRBL ) – Seventeen years after Kirby Smith was shot to death in his Columbus automobile repair shop, the two prime suspects are now free from prosecution.
+COLUMBUS, Ga. ( WRBL ) – Seventeen years after Kirby Smith was shot to death in his Columbus, Ga., automobile repair shop, the two prime suspects are now free from prosecution.

 Superior Court Judge Gil McBride issued a sweeping ruling late Wednesday.
-He dismissed the case with prejudice, meaning Smith’s estranged wife, Rebecca Haynie, and her friend, Donald Keith Phillips, can never be tried for Smith’s murder.Appeals court upholds sentences for Smoky Mountain rapists
+He dismissed the case with prejudice, meaning Smith’s estranged wife, Rebecca Haynie, and her friend, Donald Keith Phillips, can never be tried for Smith’s murder.Where is Ebony Giddens?
+Columbus Police seeking information about woman missing since 2018

 Rebecca Haynie and Donald Keith Phillips were arrested on a circumstantial case six years ago following an investigation by “Cold Justice,” a true-crime television show.